raagin/django-streamfield/README.md

 ## Migrations
 If you add new options to Block with already existed data, you need to migrate options for adding default values to stored json.
 Create empty migration and use `migrate_stream_options` function from `streamfield.base`.
+At the moment this only works with unique streamblocks class names.

 Example:
 ```python